 Advanced agent security scheme

 Agents are processes that communicate between the source and target machines.
-They are able to keep communications private by intelligently managing connections between them and using strong encryption.
+They keep communications private by using strong encryption.

 Unlike traditional ETL tools, Integrator has no engine, since it relies on the underlying Spark (Netezza, Redshift, etc.) engine.
 This significantly reduces Integrator's footprint.

-Bottlenecks in data integration processes happen at computational boundaries: landing data to disk or transferring data across a network.
-Eliminating a server from the series of machines that data passes through on its way from source to target will confer a significant performance advantage.
+Bottlenecks in data integration happen when data lands to disk or is transferred across a network.
+Integrator ELT eliminates an entire server from the series of machines that data passes through on its way from source to target and will confer a significant performance advantage.
 This is all the more true when the machine that is eliminated (the ETL server) is resource-bound relative to the machine that replaces it (the target data integration server – generally an MPP purpose-built platform or cluster).
 The result: ELT architectures have significant speed advantages over traditional architectures.